Yuvi-App/Yu-CrossHermit/README.md

 Personally had this game in my collection for over 18 years now.
 As its 20th Anniversary approaches, I thought, there is no better way then for me to give this game a modern fresh paint of coat and try to make it accessible for the western audience.
 As really it is a fun SRPG to play.
 There is little information about this game in the english community, So ill drive to change that.

 **The Goals**
-- No CD Check the exe
+- No CD Check the exe (game uses securom)
+- Fixes Resolution and Force Fullscreen mode
 - Ensure the game runs smoothly on Win10 and new hardware
 - Translate the important stuff to enjoy the game
 - Everything else is extra
 - Enable Debug Mode (if possible)

 **Completed Work**
+No CD Check